fabiocosta0305/fate-srd-content/docs/markdown/atomic-robo-SRD.md

 #### Adding to the GM’s Reserve

 The other payment for the invention is an increase in the GM’s fate point reserve.
 Add fate points to the GM’s reserve equal to invention’s <em>quality</em>.
 This is equal to the number of the invention’s stunt benefits <em>minus</em> the number of Bugs.
 These fate points come from the fate point slush fund, not from the players.
-See <em>The GM’s Reserve</em> (page <markup>XX</markup>) for details on how the GM’s reserve works.
+See <em>The GM’s Reserve</em> (page XX) for details on how the GM’s reserve works.

 ### Step Five: Determine Its Flaw